gamerson/gartner-client-extensions-demo/README.markdown

 ## Shutdown environment

-1. If you plan to run demo again shortly, you can just bring down extensions environment `lcectl ext stop`
+1. If you plan to run demo again shortly, you can just bring down extensions environment `liferay ext stop`
-2. If you want to free up all docker desktop resources, you can shutdonw whole runtime `lcectl runtime delete`
+2. If you want to free up all docker desktop resources, you can shutdonw whole runtime `liferay runtime delete`
+3. Run `docker image prune` and `docker builder prune` to reclaim some space